Pizza Hut: United States

+In the early 1990s, Pizza Hut sought to attract children and pre-teenagers to build its dine-in business.
+Through comedy writer Walter Williams and San Francisco advertising agency Goodby, Silverstein & Partners, Pizza Hut created The Pizza Head Show, a series of television commercials to convey the message that Pizza Hut meant "weird fun".
+The commercials featured spokes-character Pizza Head and his pizza-cutter nemesis Steve, in a format reminiscent of Williams's previous production Mr. Bill.

-In 1995, Donald Trump and his ex-wife Ivana Trump appeared in a commercial.
+In 1995, Donald Trump and his first wife Ivana Trump appeared in a commercial.
 The last scene of the commercial showed Ivana asking for the last slice, to which Donald replied, "Actually, you're only entitled to half", a play on the couple's recent divorce.

-In 1995, Ringo Starr appeared in a Pizza Hut commercial that teased to a Beatles reunion, but featured three members of The Monkees.
+In 1995, Ringo Starr appeared in a Pizza Hut commercial that teased to a Beatles reunion, but featured three members of the Monkees.
 A commercial with Rush Limbaugh dates from the same year, in which he boasts "nobody is more right than me", yet he states for the first time he will do something wrong, which was to participate in Pizza Hut's then "eating pizza crust first" campaign regarding their stuffed crust pizzas.

 In 1999, the announcer says, "The best pizzas under one roof" in the Big New Yorker pizza commercial seen on the PlayStation Pizza Hut Demo Disc 1.
-Also, in 1999, the game Crazy Taxi for Sega Dreamcast featured Pizza Hut as one of the locations to which players were able to drive and drop off customers.
+Also, in 1999, the game Crazy Taxi for the Dreamcast featured Pizza Hut as one of the locations to which players were able to drive and drop off customers.
 However, in the game's 2010 re-release for Xbox Live and PlayStation Network, all of the product placement, including the Pizza Hut locations, were removed and replaced with generic locations.

 Early 2007 had Pizza Hut move into several more interactive ways of marketing to the consumer.
 Using mobile-phone SMS technology and their MyHut ordering site, they aired several television commercials (commencing just before the Super Bowl) containing hidden words that viewers could type into their phones to receive coupons.
 Other innovative efforts included their "MySpace Ted" campaign, which took advantage of the popularity of social networking, and the burgeoning user-submission marketing movement via their Vice President of Pizza contest.

+In 2023, as a promotional tie-in to the Teenage Mutant Ninja Turtles: Mutant Mayhem animated film, Pizza Hut began offering delivery to designated locations in the New York City subway.